 Jobs for 10-year-olds: Final thoughts

-Unfortunately, there aren’t any formal employment opportunities for ten-year-olds due to labor laws.
-However, with some creativity, your child might discover their inner entrepreneurial spirit.
+Unfortunately due to age restrictions, there aren’t any formal employment opportunities for ten-year-olds due to labor laws.
+However, with some creativity, your child might discover their inner entrepreneurial spirit and make some extra pocket money.

 If your child is overwhelmed by starting their own side hustle, consider looking into volunteer opportunities or extra jobs around the house.